KevinAsbury/rustycheckers/README.md

 # Rusty Checkers
-A checkers game written in Rust from the book:
+An introduction to WebAssembly, this is a checkers game written in Rust from the book:
 Programming Webassembly with Rust: Unified by Kevin Hoffman